-A heartfelt resignation letter isn’t dissimilar to a regular formal resignation letter (or sometimes referred to as notice letter).
-The main differences are the length of the letter, where the employee may want to write a more detailed story showing gratitude.
+A heartfelt resignation letter isn’t dissimilar to a regular formal resignation letter (or sometimes referred to as a notice letter).
+The main differences are the letter's length, where the employee may want to write a more detailed story showing gratitude.
 Or spend time thanking the employer for their employment.

 Heartfelt Resignation Letter Example

 Heartfelt Resignation Email Example

 Below is a sample heartfelt email resignation letter.